 The Company is exposed to credit losses primarily through sales of its products.
 The Company assesses each customer's ability to pay by conducting a credit review which includes consideration of established credit ratings or an internal assessment of the customer's creditworthiness based on an analysis of their financial information when a credit rating is not available.
 The Company monitors the credit exposure through active review of customer balances.
 The Company's expected loss methodology for accounts receivable is developed using historical collection experience, current customer credit ratings, current and future economic and market conditions and a review of the current status of customers' account balances.
 Although the Company historically has not experienced significant credit losses as it relates to trade accounts receivable, the COVID-19 pandemic has caused uncertainty in some customer accounts.
-The Company recorded its estimate of credit losses, resulting in an increase to the reserve and bad debt expense, of \$4.5 million during the three months ended March 28, 2020.
-As of March 28, 2020 and December 28, 2019, the Company recorded an allowance for credit losses of \$5.7 million and \$1.2 million, respectively.
+The Company recorded its estimate of credit losses, resulting in an increase to the reserve and bad debt expense, of \$0.0 million and \$4.5 million during the three and six months ended June 27, 2020, respectively.
+As of June 27, 2020 and December 28, 2019, the Company had an allowance for credit losses of \$5.7 million and \$1.2 million, respectively.